 - Use folders *with dates* for schedule-specific e-mails to delete them on time.
 Some e-mail has to be kept for longer than 6 months for administrative, fiscal, or legal reasons.
 That doesn’t mean you need to keep it forever!
 File these e-mails with long-term value in folders by project or record series, and put dates on the folders (e.g., “Student Correspondence Fall 2013”) so you will know when you can destroy those e-mails according to their record schedules.

 - Employ a “touch once” policy in your inbox.
 The longer an e-mail languishes in your inbox, the less likely it is to be filed.
 Once you’ve read an e-mail, either answer it right away, delete it, or file it in its appropriate folder.

 - Export mail you need for long-term reference.
 If you don’t refer to an e-mail folder daily or weekly but need to retain it, it can be exported to your hard drive or departmental server.
-For now, the main way to do this is through use of a desktop client (Outlook Thunderbird, etc.).
+Outlook’s desktop client has a “save to PDF” function to facilitate this process.

 Transitory Communications are messages with no business value after the information contained in the message has been conveyed or superseded, or the event to which the message is related has occurred.
 Examples include scheduling e-mail, courtesy copies, superseded drafts of a project, and routine information requests (e.g., “What hours are you open?”).
-Retention: Destroy after 7 days.
+Retention: Destroy when no longer needed.

 The vast majority of e-mail sent and received by most users falls into one of the categories with temporary retention, above.
 However, a very small amount of e-mail is historically significant and should be preserved for eventual transfer to the Archives.
 Historically-significant e-mail generally sets or interprets policy, formalizes business processes, documents decision-making, or provides evidence of the activities of an office or department.
 The Archives can help you identify these types of e-mail.
 When in doubt, hold onto it!